groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 <img src="/assets/track_10.png">

 Do you see the two waveforms?
-If not, check out this version where I've highlighted the edges of one groove:
+If not, check out this version where I've highlighted the edges of one groove in red:

 <img src="/assets/track_10_highlighted.png">

+The waveform of the higher-frequency 3000 Hz tone is on the *left edge of the groove*, and the waveform for the lower-frequency 800 Hz tone is on the *right edge of the groove!*

+In stereo records, the two edges of the groove are different.
+As the needle is dragged through the groove, it contacts both edges at the same time.
+In the 3000 and 800 Hz recording above, the small bumps on the left edge bounce the needle rapidly in the upper-right direction, and the bigger bumps on the right edge bounce the needle slowly in the upper-left direction.
+Now, if we just put *two* sensors on the needle, one to measure its motion in the upper-right direction, and one to measure its motion in the upper-left direction, and connect the first sensor to the Right speaker and the second sensor to the Left speaker, we have stereo sound!

-3000 Hz in the Left channel and 800 Hz in the Right channel
+For completeness, here's another track with the Left and Right channels swapped (800 Hz in the Left and 3000 Hz in the Right).

 <img src="/assets/track_09.png">

+In a stereo record, the needle isn't just bouncing back and forth; it's actually moving in two dimensions, sketching out a path that's basically a plot of the Left channel waveform vs. the Right channel waveform.
+And if you consider the needle's motion along the groove travel in a third dimension, then our song is just the dance of a needle in space and time, a slow dance for the low notes, a fast dance for the high notes, a subdued dance for the quiet notes, a frenetic dance for the loud notes, a shimmy one way for our left ears, and a shake the other way for our right.